Arturgouveia1970/car-rental-backend/README.md

 # Car Rental Backend

 > Car Rental Backend is a rails backend application for booking Cars.
-This application serves as API endpoints for the frontend and users can load, create, and delete Cars, as well as add reservations.
-Users need to sign up or sign in to access the API endponits.
-They can sign up or sign in using the API endponts.
+This application serves as an API endpoints for the front end and users can reserve, add, and delete Cars, as well as add reservations.
+Users need to sign up or sign in to access the API endpoints.
+They can sign up or sign in using the API endpoints.

 ## Schema
 ![](./app/assets/images/diagram.png)